swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 }
 ```

-And while such generally useful "distributed async sequence" actor can be written generically, to work with the vast majority of actor systems, today's language did not allow to spell abstract over it, and the `ActorSystem` type always was forced to be a _concrete_ type.
+And while such generally useful "distributed async sequence" actor can be written generically, to work with the vast majority of actor systems, today's language did not allow to write such generic actor, and the `ActorSystem` type always was forced to be a _concrete_ type.

 To support this new pattern, the `DistributedActorSystem` protocol gains a *primary associated type* for the `SerializationRequirement` associated type: